-The pronated foot is one in which the heel bone angles inward and the arch tends to collapse, Pro nation flattens the arch as the heel strikes the ground in order to absorb shock.
-Excessive pro nation can lead to foot pain as well as knee pain, shin pain, Achilles tendonitis, posterior tibial tendinitis, soft tissues over stretching, corns & callus, back & buttock pain and plantar fasciitis or heel pain.
+The pronated foot is one in which the heel bone angles inward and the arch tends to collapse, Pronation flattens the arch as the heel strikes the ground in order to absorb shock.
+Excessive pronation can lead to foot pain as well as knee pain, shin pain, Achilles tendonitis, posterior tibial tendinitis, soft tissues over stretching, corns & callus, back & buttock pain, ankle or Achilles pain and plantar fasciitis or heel pain.
 This causes the joint surfaces to function at unnatural angles to each other, when this happens, joints that should be stable become very loose and unlocked and ankle sprains can occur.
-At first, excessive pro nation may cause fatigue.
+At first, excessive pronation may cause fatigue.
 As the problem gets worse, strain on the muscles, tendons, and ligaments of the foot and lower leg can cause permanent problems and deformities.

-Many people suffer with foot problems, leg, knee and spinal conditions, because of the structure, or position of the feet during standing, walking or running.
+Many people suffer with foot problems, leg, knee and spinal conditions, because of the structure, or position of the feet during standing, walking or running on the hard concrete world we live in.Gait Analysis

-Foot bones detailed analysis of gait is a tool podiatrists use to help with diagnosis and the assessment of the effect foot orthoses (and footwear) have during running and walking.
+Analysis of gait (or watching you walking and running) is a tool podiatrists use to help with diagnosis and the assessment of the effect foot orthoses (and footwear) have during running and walking.
 The patient is watched, firstly barefoot, and then sometimes with shoes/trainers and orthoses placed inside the shoe/trainer.
 Video of the gait enables the practitioner to analyse walking and running in more detail by freeze-framing the film at important stages or the gait cycle.

 During gait analysis the practitioner would look for head movement, position of the arms, trunk, pelvis legs and knee rotation.
-A close inspection of the feet and ankles would also take place.
+A close inspection of the feet and ankles and how they are deformed by the upward force of the ground, would also take place.

 The foot is composed of 26 bones, 16 intrinsic muscles, 33 joints, dozens of tendons and hundreds of ligaments.